yoheshkumar/TSA_EXP9/README.md

 ### Date:

 ### AIM:
-Implementation of ARIMA model using python
+To Implement ARIMA model using python
 ### ALGORITHM:
 1. Explore the dataset
 2. Check for stationarity of time series